chokevin8/chokevin8.github.io/_posts/2023-02-05-stable-diffusion.md

 While the drawbacks of GANs listed above do have their own remedies, they may still not work, or even if they do work, they may require a lot of time and effort- which may not be worth it.
 However, stable diffusion hasn't become the SOTA generative model just because of the drawbacks of GANs, they have their own advantages as well!
-Stable diffusion will be detailed in
+The paper itself will be detailed in
-[Part 2](blog/2023/stable-diffusion-part2/) and [Part 3](blog/2023/stable-diffusion-part3/)!
+[Part 2](blog/2023/stable-diffusion-part2/) and the nitty gritty details and math will be explained in [Part 3](blog/2023/stable-diffusion-part3/)!
 Click to find out!

 </ul>
 <hr>